skzv/my-plain-blog/_posts/2021-06-12-bringing-colour-and-life-to-black-and-white-photos.md

 ## Ethical Considerations

-Now that some of the limitations are clear, we are in a good position to consider the ethical ramifications of this technology.
+Now that some of the limitations are clear, we are in a good position to consider the ethical ramifications of a colourising AI.
 This is was the second aspect of discussion that stood out to me.
-Ethics did not occur to me when I undertook this project, but some of the feedback I received spurred me to reflect, and for that I am thankful.
+Ethics did not occur to me when I undertook the project, but some of the feedback I received spurred me to reflect, and for that I am thankful.

 The main ethical consideration is truth.
 Similar to the controversy around deepfakes confusing us to what is true, artificial coloration can alter our experience of history.
 The AI makes choices about the colours of the past, which are not necessarily accurate.
 For example, if we keep and disseminate the white version of the Golden Gate, produced by such an AI, then the version of the bridge that is experienced by viewers is not historically accurate.
 Of course, neither is the black and white version.
 Perhaps the trouble is that viewers of the black and white image know that's not what that past looked like, but viewers of the coloured image are easily tricked into believing that is history as it was.